jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - First booth is a bit too pricy for us so we pass this up.
   - Purchase nice looking fabrics to become gorgeous.
   - Rez trades her chain mail for studded leather armor and 25 GP - looks fantastic.
-- Skogur purchases some sweet sandals for 2 GP to cover up his nasty feetscicles.
+- Skógur purchases some sweet sandals for 2 GP to cover up his nasty feetscicles.

 ### Executioners Run - The Runnining
 - Belym tells the crew that their Husband (Draza) wasn't guilty of stealing but was wrongly accused and put into Executioners Run against Velociraptors (Deinonychus) Jurassic Park style.